mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.4.2-1.15.3/changelog/index.md

 * Calico 3.6.1
 * The `node-role.kubernetes.io/master=` label for the control-plane nodes is now set through the Kubernetes API instead of using the `kubelet --node-labels` flag.
 This happens because [setting any `kubernetes.io` prefixed labels has been deprecated in Kubernetes 1.13 and will be removed in Kubernetes 1.15](https://github.com/kubernetes/kubernetes/pull/68267).
 * dcos-commons: 0.56.0
 * Add option to expose Kubernetes cluster metrics.
-If dcos-monitoring package is installed the Kubernetes cluster metrics are automatically ingested to DC/OS metrics pipeline.
+If dcos-monitoring package is installed, the Kubernetes cluster metrics are automatically ingested by DC/OS metrics pipeline.

 ### Changelog since 2.2.2-1.13.5